Ostrov air base: Disasters and accidents

 13 July 1988.
 Departure by a pair of Tu-16s in the Barents Sea, in the afternoon.
 Complicated weather conditions: cirrus cloudy 5 points, visibility 2–4 km.
 At an altitude of 9900 meters, the leading aircraft, with the smoke of the right engine, with the left bank and an energetic decline, went out of sight of the slave.
 A rescue plane at the crash site found two oil stains in the sea, floating debris, a LAS-5M-3 boat and personal belongings of crew members of the aft cockpit.
 The true cause of the disaster could not be established.
 Crew: Efimov, Usov, Isaenko, Yerknapishyan, Rybaltovsky, Moskalenko - died.

 6 October 1998, the plane crash Sukhoi Su-24.
 The aircraft was driven from the airfield of Chernyakhovsk to Veretie airfield.
 Before landing, an unauthorized demonstration passage was made over the airfield at near-sonic speed and ultra-low altitude.
 Due to a pilot error the plane collided with the ground.
 The crew, consisting of: commander crew a - deputy regiment commander lieutenant colonel Tolmachyov and navigator - programmer major Pisarco - died (crew from Chernyakhovsk).

-17 July 2001, during celebrations in honor of AVMF Day, while performing a demonstration flight on an Sukhoi Su-33 plane, allegedly due to an pilot error, the Deputy Commander of the MA, Major General of the naval aviation, Hero RF Timur Avtandilovich Apakidze.
+17 July 2001, during celebrations in honor of AVMF Day, while performing a demonstration flight on an Sukhoi Su-33 plane, allegedly due to a pilot error, the Deputy Commander of the MA, Major General of the naval aviation, Hero RF Timur Avtandilovich Apakidze, died.

 8 February 2016, the Mi-8 helicopter made an emergency landing.
 At 19:21 communication with the crew of the helicopter was interrupted, the search and rescue team found in a wooded area 5 km south of the airfield a burning helicopter and the bodies of 4 crew members.

-On June 16, 2016, when landing at the airport, Ostrov rolled out of the strip and broke the landing gear of the long-range missile carrier bomber Tu-22M3 of the Russian Aerospace Forces (side number 10 red, registration number RF-94146, serial number 10905).
+On June 16, 2016, landing gear broke on a long-range missile carrier bomber Tu-22M3 of the Russian Aerospace Forces (red, registration number RF-94146, serial number 10905).
 The crew was not injured, the restoration of the aircraft was considered inappropriate.
 The crew and aircraft from Shaykovki.